jm0nsta96/jm0nsta96.github.io/about.md

 ---

 I am currently a Junior attending the University of Mary Washington trying to obtain my degree in computer science.
-This blog is going to be about a few different things that I am doing in my computer science classes at UMW.
+This blog is going to be about a few different things that I am doing in my computer science classes here at UMW.

 ### My personal life